Mathematics, Research Emphasis, Comprehensive Major

 c

 MATH APP: A minimum of 6 credits must be earned in a sequence selected from BIOL 221/BIOL 222, CHEM 105/CHEM 106/CHEM 109, CHEM 115CS 245/CS 335, ECON 103/ECON 104, PHYS 231/PHYS 232, or another sequence approved by the math department.
-These sequences will vary on credit load.
+The credit load will vary by the sequence selected.
 If K1 is not satisfied by the courses used for the MATH APP requirement, then K1 must be satisfied via other LE elective courses.

 d